python-cffi/cffi/doc/source/using.rst

 confuse it with ``ffi.errno``.)

 **ffi.errno**: the value of ``errno`` received from the most recent C call in this thread, and passed to the following C call.
-(This is a property.)
+(This is a read-write property.)

 **ffi.getwinerror(code=-1)**: on Windows, in addition to ``errno`` we also save and restore the ``GetLastError()`` value across function